SimeonHristov99/FP_IS_Summer_21-22/Week_05 - Lambda Expressions. Tuples/README.md

 # Task 3

-Define a function that returns the sum of the special numbers in the interval [a, b] (a <= b).
+Define a function that returns the sum of the special numbers in the interval [x, y] (x <= y).
 A number is special if it contains 6 and can be expressed as 4k + 1, where k is a whole number.

 > **Implementation detail**: Solve the task with one line of code.